eggsy84/tech-lead-katas-process-change-uml/README.md

-# tech-lead-katas-process-change-uml
+# Process Change - Decision Flow Diagram

-A repo providing a decision flow diagram around process change
+A UML decision flow diagram as part of the Tech Leadership Kata series.

+The document is created using [PlantUML](https://plantuml.com/) to allow for version control and forking if required.